-For VMS, CMS notes two methodological items related to attribution.
+&lt;sup>166 For VMS, CMS notes two methodological items related to attribution.
 First, for the rare cases where a claim line has a category mismatch between the PIMR activity code and the medical review edit code (e.g., an automated PIMR activity code and a medical review edit code in the non-automated range), CMS categorizes the denial based on the medical review edit code.
 Second, CMS does not currently have a comprehensive way to determine if a MAC medical review denial is the system's highest priority reason for denying the claim line.
 Partially to this end, CMS excludes from savings those claim lines denied as duplicates, since that is a higher priority reason over MAC medical review denials.

-157 The MACs annually provide CMS with lists of edit and denial reason codes used for medical review.
+&lt;sup>167 The MACs annually provide CMS with lists of edit and denial reason codes used for medical review.

-For services reimbursed at the claim line level, if CMS identifies a MAC denial at the claim level, CMS excludes from savings any claim lines with non-MAC-specific denial reason codes.
+&lt;sup>168 For services reimbursed at the claim line level, if CMS identifies a MAC denial at the claim level, CMS excludes from savings any claim lines with non-MAC-specific denial reason codes.

-159 CMS considers MAC-denied claim lines in MAC medical review savings only if the claim-level denial reason code is 1) a MAC or UPIC-specific medical review code (and the claim status is paid or rejected), 2) missing, or 3) an administrative code indicating that all lines on the claim were individually denied or rejected by line-level edits.
+&lt;sup>169 CMS considers MAC-denied claim lines in MAC medical review savings only if the claim-level denial reason code is 1) a MAC or UPIC-specific medical review code (and the claim status is paid or rejected), 2) missing, or 3) an administrative code indicating that all lines on the claim were individually denied or rejected by line-level edits.

-- MCS: In MCS, most MAC medical review denied claim lines contain a system-generated price, specifically the Medicare-approved charge if the claim line had been payable.
-When a system-generated price for a claim line is unavailable in MCS, CMS approximates the price.
-Specifically, CMS calculates an average allowed payment amount per unit of service using paid claim lines from the same quarter that share the same HCPCS code and other matching characteristics, including claims processing contractor, locality, place of service, and pricing modifier.
-160 CMS multiplies the system-generated or average price by 80 percent to remove the beneficiary coinsurance and estimate what Medicare did not have to pay the provider. - VMS: In VMS, the majority of MAC medical review denied claim lines contain a system-generated price, specifically the Medicare-approved charge if the claim line had been payable.
+modifier.
+CMS multiplies the system-generated or average price by 80 percent to remove the beneficiary coinsurance and estimate what Medicare did not have to pay the provider.

+- VMS: In VMS, some MAC medical review denied claim lines contain a system-generated price, specifically the Medicare-approved charge if the claim line had been payable.
 When a system-generated price for a claim line is unavailable in VMS, CMS approximates the price.
 Specifically, CMS calculates an average allowed payment amount per unit using paid claim lines with the same HCPCS code and other matching characteristics, including the ZIP code, quarter, and equipment modifier categories (e.g., capped rentals, items requiring frequent servicing, new or used equipment, etc.).
-161 CMS multiplies the system-generated or average price by 80 percent to remove the beneficiary coinsurance and estimate what Medicare did not have to pay the provider. - FISS: Unlike MCS and VMS, FISS does not store the priced amount of denied claims or claim lines; thus, CMS approximates the price for each non-automated medical review denial based on the applicable pricing mechanism.
+CMS multiplies the system-generated or average price by 80 percent to remove the beneficiary coinsurance and estimate what Medicare did not have to pay the provider. - FISS: Unlike MCS and VMS, FISS does not store the priced amount of denied claims or claim lines; thus, CMS approximates the price for each non-automated medical review denial based on the applicable pricing mechanism.
 CMS uses a combination of claim attributes to determine if the denied claim or claim line would have been subject to 1) a PPS, 2) reasonable cost payment, or 3) a fee schedule.
 CMS then calculates the price by replicating the specific pricing formula.
 If the claim or claim line would have been subject to coinsurance, CMS removes the estimated beneficiary coinsurance from the replicated price.